astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Remarks

-This method responds to the event by triggering an update of the screen from values stored in the projectFileRenamerConfiguration object in the [ProjectFileRenamerConfiguration](#P-MFR-GUI-MainWindowPresenter-ProjectFileRenamerConfiguration 'MFR.GUI.MainWindowPresenter.ProjectFileRenamerConfiguration') property.
+This method responds to the event by triggering an update of the screen from values stored in the configuration object in the [ProjectFileRenamerConfiguration](#P-MFR-GUI-MainWindowPresenter-ProjectFileRenamerConfiguration 'MFR.GUI.MainWindowPresenter.ProjectFileRenamerConfiguration') property.
 This happens most often as a the result of the Import ProjectFileRenamerConfiguration